The first American Girl

 A few years later, we visited again, and several boys of Asian heritage were among the other visitors.

-It reminded my daughter of a scene in a book that still chokes me up: After witnessing the tearful farewell of a Dakota mother, sent away by a white husband who became ashamed of her, Caddie spends a precious silver dollar on candy, tops, combs and handkerchiefs to comfort three bereft little boys.
+It reminded my daughter of a scene in the book that still chokes me up: After witnessing the tearful farewell of a Dakota mother, sent away by a white husband who became ashamed of her, Caddie spends a precious silver dollar on candy, tops, combs and handkerchiefs to comfort three bereft little boys.

 "Look, it's the Hankinson boys," Madeleine whispered.

-"Caddie's father let her run wild, which was unusual," she says.
+"Caddie's father let her run wild, which was unusual," she said.
 "He was an unusual man.
 He was born in England and probably had never seen an Indian, but he was friendly to them and felt they should have a chance."